RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 Until further notice, exam papers can continue to be viewed in compliance with [ HHU’s hygiene concept](https://www.corona.hhu.de/fileadmin/redaktion/Oeffentliche_Medien/Presse/Pressemeldungen/Dokumente/Coronavirus_2020/Hygienekonzept/Unterweisung_Schutzmassnahmen_Coronavirus_SAUS_2020-05-04__1__ENG.pdf) and the regulations on contact tracing.
+They are planned and organised like exams (incl. room bookings).
+This applies mainly to the exam phase following the winter semester lecture period.
 For an exam viewing, please book an available lecture theatre stating the date, the preferred time-slot and expected number of persons in a timely manner via the responsible dean of studies’ office. [ Information on viewing exam papers is also provided in the